 Does Shopify Accept Temporary Email?

-Shopify is a platform for creating online stores, and merchant accounts involve payment processing, customer data, and financial transactions.
-Because of this, Shopify enforces strict email validation and blocks known disposable email domains during signup.
+Shopify is a platform for building online stores.
+Merchant accounts handle payment processing, customer data and financial transactions.
+Shopify enforces strict email validation for these reasons and blocks known disposable email domains during signup.

-When you try to register with a recognized temp email domain, Shopify will reject the signup with a message about using a valid email address.
-The platform needs a reliable way to contact store owners about orders, disputes, payouts, and compliance issues.
+Shopify rejects signups made with recognized temp email domains by showing an error that asks for a valid email address.
+They need a reliable way to contact store owners about orders, disputes, payouts and compliance issues.

-For customers shopping on Shopify-powered stores, the email validation depends on the individual store owner's settings.
-Some stores accept any email for guest checkout, while others use Shopify's built-in validation which may block temp domains.
+If you're shopping on a store built with Shopify, whether your email address works depends on the specific settings the store owner chose.
+Some stores let you use any email for guest checkout.
+Others use Shopify's built-in validation tools that might block temp email domains.

-Shopify offers a free trial period for new merchants to set up their store before paying.
-If you just want to explore the platform, a temp email might seem tempting, but the trial requires setting up payment processing which makes anonymity impractical anyway.
+Shopify gives new merchants a free trial to build their store before the first payment.
+If you just want to look around the platform, using a temp email might seem like a good idea.
+That won't work because the trial requires you to set up payment processing.
+This makes staying anonymous impractical anyway.

 Tips